MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-create-search-index.md

 [**Create Index**](/rest/api/searchservice/indexes/create) creates the physical data structures (files and inverted indexes) on your search service.
 Once the index is created, your ability to effect changes using [**Create or Update Index**](/rest/api/searchservice/indexes/create-or-update) is contingent upon whether your modifications invalidate those physical structures.
 Most field attributes can't be changed once the field is created in your index.

-Alternatively, you can [create an index alias](search-how-to-alias.md) that serves as a stable reference in your application code.
-Instead of updating your code, you can update an index alias to point to newer index versions.
+To minimize churn in application code, you can [create an index alias](search-how-to-alias.md) that serves as a stable reference to the search index.
+Instead of updating your code with index names, you can update an index alias to point to newer index versions.

 To minimize churn in the design process, the following table describes which elements are fixed and flexible in the schema.
 Changing a fixed element requires an index rebuild, whereas flexible elements can be changed at any time without impacting the physical implementation.
+For more information, see [Update or rebuild an index](search-howto-reindex.md).

 | Element | Can be updated? |
 |---------|-----------------|